 1944 - The Aluminum City Terrace Housing Project, East Hills Drive, New Kensington PA near Pittsburgh.
 Designed with Marcel Breuer.
 Built by the federal government to house defense workers during World War II.
 As of 2012, it continues to operate as a successful cooperative.

 1948 - The Clarence and Jeanette Howlett House, 69 Pinehurst Road, Belmont MA.
 Designed with Benjamin Thompson of The Architects Collaborative.
 Sold in 1960 to Pierre Du Pont IV.
 Sold in 1963 to Donald Shively.
 Sold in 1965 to Shepard and Evelyn Shapiro.
 Sold in 1975 to Elizabeth and Graham Allison.

 1953 - The Wohnhaus Stichweh, Hannover, Germany.
 Commissioned 1952.
 Occupied by the German Association of Architects Lower Saxony.

 1954 - The John Bunker House, 607 Main Street, Concord MA.
 Gropius was involved but the lead architect was John (Chip) Harkness.
 Sold in 1960 to George and Alice Shea Valley, Jr. Sold in 2008 to Anthony D. and Mary Mallows.
 They renovated it back to its original exterior, adding a second floor studio above the existing two-car garage, plus new floors, walls, ceilings, plumbing and mechanical systems.
 Sold in 2015 to Judith Bramhill.
+Video.

 Sources include: Boston Globe, Tobias Kaiser, Vitra Design Museum.